-Update 2017: Flavours is under brand new management with Chef Kevin Paul at the helm!
-Full update coming soon.
+Update 2018: Flavours is under brand new management with Chef Kevin Paul at the helm!
+Update here.

 Overlooking picturesque Sandy Ground, Flavours is an Anguilla restaurant that has it all.
 A five-star view, friendly and inviting service, and some of the best food on the island.
 Although they are known for their outstanding steaks and ribs, there is plenty of variety on the menu.
 From appetizers, to entrees, to desserts, it's hard to choose just one dish from each!

 Back Street has always been a favorite spot for our family.

 Before we moved to Anguilla, I remember taking drives along the ridge road overlooking tranquil, calm Sandy Ground Village and Road Bay.

 The vistas would take our breath away each and every time without fail.